 So when will rules come out?
 Look for expedited rules on training programs, products and testing sometime in May of 2022.
 Then, the Board has until June 30, 2022 to make its final recommendations to the greater Oregon Health Authority (OHA).
 Final psilocybin program rules will likely issue closer to the December 31, 2022 deadline.
 In my thinking, we should have a pretty good idea of what’s in play by the fall.
 Many business applicants will begin ramping up around that time.

 In the meantime, I want to sketch out some big picture issues that interested parties should appreciate about the Oregon psilocybin program.
 These issues often surface in calls and other inquiries.
 They are structural to Measure 109 and fundamental to conflicts-in-laws issues, but they catch a lot of people by surprise.

 I’ll start today with three major issues that are top of mind for me.
-In the coming weeks, I’ll write a follow-up post or two identifying some more.
+In the coming weeks, I’ll write follow-up posts identifying some more.

 There is a residency requirement

 Unfortunately, there’s a residency requirement.
 Fortunately, it sunsets after two years.
 Cue the crazy business structures.

 The residency requirement plays out a little differently depending on the ownership structure of the business at issue, and the type of license sought.
 For instance, anyone wishing to be licensed as a psilocybin facilitator (trip sitter, basically) must “provide proof that the applicant has been a resident of [Oregon] for two or more years.”
 For non-personal licenses—e.g., a license to operate a psilocybin service center, or a manufacturing site—a “direct owner” concept exists.
 In short, at least 50% of the ownership group of any licensed entity must be held by one or more two-year Oregon residents.